jeremychone/rust-simple-fs/README.md

 ## Concept

-`simple-fs` operates under the assumption that paths which are not `utf8` are not visible to the API, simplifying many of the path-related APIs.
+`simple-fs` operates under the assumption that paths that are not `utf8` are not visible to the API, simplifying many of the path-related APIs.

 The two constructs that follow this assumption are (both are just wrappers of PathBuf with some guarantees):